 - Understanding the importance of compliance

-The CompTIA Security+ certification, which costs $370 USD, validates these baseline IT skills and core security functions.
-This designation proves to employers and recruiters that certified individuals are ready to work in a variety of security-focused IT job roles.
+The CompTIA Security+ certification, which costs $392 USD, validates these baseline IT skills and core security functions.
+This proves to employers and recruiters that you are certified and ready to work in a variety of IT security roles.

 Also, CompTIA Security+ is approved by the U.S. Department of Defense (DoD) to meet directive 8140/8570.01-M requirements.
 It is compliant with ISO 17024 standards.

 Wondering what’s on the CompTIA Security+ exam?
-Find out here.
+Download the exam objectives for free to find out.

 Is CompTIA Security+ Hard?